anmolmainali/RISC-V-Internship/Task4.md

-# RISC-V Core Verilog netlist and testbench
+# TERMINOLOGY: Verilog Netlist

-### TERMINOLOGY :

-#### Verilog netlist

-Verilog netlist represents the hardware description at a gate level,detailing how diffrent gates and flipflops are interconnected to form the processor.
+## The Verilog netlist represents the hardware description at the gate level, outlining how various gates and flipflops are coupled to construct the processor.

-#### Testbench

-A testbench in verilog is used to simulate and verify the functionality of a design .i.e we try to simulate the hardware without using actual flipflops or logic gates.
+### A testbench in Verilog simulates and verifies design functionality.On other words, we attempt to replicate the hardware without the use of real flipflops or logic gates.

-### First we wil download some things needed for this :
+First, we'll download certain stuff needed for this:

-#### Initially, we will utilize the command
-        sudo apt-get update

-to update the latest packages from configured repositories .
-It basically prepares the system for package mangement tasks like installing or updating software.
+To update packages from configured repositories, use the command "sudo apt-get update."
+In essence, it gets the system ready for package management operations like software updates and installations.

 ![Screenshot 2025-01-05 202602](https://github.com/user-attachments/assets/7ef4c08e-1329-4e01-b392-245b56bc255f)